-Efficient pricing and, by corollary, taxation / subsidisation, of goods in general, and petroleum products in particular, is generally analysed in relation to the prevalent international prices.
+Efficient pricing and, by corollary, taxation / subsidisation, of goods in general, and petroleum products in particular, is analysed in relation to the prevalent international prices.
 International prices are axiomatically assumed to be competitively determined and therefore, efficient.
-The exchange rate of domestic currency thus influences the efficient pricing of goods in the domestic economy.
+Exchange rate of domestic currency thus influences efficient pricing of goods in the domestic economy.